My solar energy and Tesla Powerwall 2 setup

 Software

-To know what is going one with my energy installation, I use the Tesla App (it is the same as for the cars).
-In the Tesla App, I can see what my solar panels a producing, my housing is consuming, and if the battery is charging.
-I can also use the web version when at home, but the information is limited, but it gives me a Restful API.
+To know what is going on with my energy installation, I use the Tesla App (it is the same as for the cars).
+In the Tesla App, I can see what my solar panels a producing, my housing is consuming and if the battery is charging.
+I can also use the web version when at home, but the information is limited, but it gives me a handy Restful API.

 Performance

-The combination of the solar and the Powerwall gives me an excellent performance, in the table below, you can see the performance I had in the last half-year.
+The combination of the solar and the Powerwall gives me an excellent performance.
+In the table below, you can see the performance I had in the year 2020.

 Month | Solar | Powerwall | Total |